goabstract/Awesome-Design-Tools/README.md

 Looking to try some tools for agile design and development collaboration?
 Good idea because such tools can make designers and developers life much easier.
 More productivity, better planning, smooth remote processes, easier designer developer collaboration and less stress for all the team.
 Well, you know all that in Slack-driven era.
 Here you'll find the best collaboration tools for product teams:

 * [Airtable](https://airtable.com/) — part spreadsheet, part database, and entirely flexible, teams use Airtable to organize their work, their way.
+* [appear.in](https://appear.in/) — a simple video collaboration tool.
+* [Asana](https://asana.com/) — the work management platform teams use to stay focused on the goals, projects, and daily tasks that grow business.
+* [Basecamp](https://basecamp.com/) — the project management suite designed to organize employees, delegate tasks, and monitor progress right from one place.
+* [Filestage](https://filestage.io/) — an agile content approval software that helps you to review videos, designs and documents with clients and co-workers.
 * [Gallery.io](https://material.io/tools/gallery/) — a collaborative tool for uploading design work, getting feedback, and tracking revisions. ![free.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/free.svg) ![open-source.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/open-source.svg)
+* [GoToMeeting](https://www.gotomeeting.com/en-gb) — a simple, extraordinarily powerful web conferencing service.
+* [HiveDesk](https://www.hivedesk.com/) — an automatic time tracking for remote employees with screenshots.
+It makes it easier to monitor productivity of remote employees and manage projects.
 * [Jira](https://www.atlassian.com/software/jira) — software development tool used by agile teams.
 * [Milanote](https://milanote.com/) — an easy-to-use, collaborative tool to organize your ideas and projects into visual boards.
 * [MURAL](https://mural.co/) — think and collaborate visually.
 Anywhere, anytime.
 * [Notion](https://www.notion.so) — write, plan, collaborate, and get organized.
 Notion is all you need — in one tool.
+* [ProofHub](https://www.proofhub.com/) — the one place for all your projects, teams and communications.
 * [RealtimeBoard (Miro)](https://www.realtimeboard.com/) — whiteboarding platform for cross-functional team collaboration.
 It was recently renaimed to Miro.
+* [Skype](https://www.skype.com/en/new/) — a tool for staying in touch with people all over the world for free with voice and video calls, text messages and screen sharing between multiple devices.
 * [Slack](https://slack.com/) — a collaboration hub for work, no matter what work you do.
 It’s a place where conversations happen, decisions are made, and information is always at your fingertips.
 * [Trello](https://trello.com/) — a web-based project management application that enables you to organize and prioritize your projects in a fun, flexible and rewarding way.
 * [Visual Inspector](https://www.canvasflip.com/visual-inspector/) — collaboration tool for website feedback and fixing design bugs.
 * [Witeboard](https://www.witeboard.com/) — simple real-time whiteboard for collaboration work. ![free.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/free.svg)
+* [Workzone](https://www.workzone.com/) — a simple, powerful project management software.
 * [Wrike](https://www.wrike.com/) — an online project management software that gives you full visibility and control over your tasks.
+It tool allows to edit, assign, schedule and mark tasks by colors indicating their status, make activity reports, create user groups.
+* [Zenkit](https://zenkit.com/) — a tool to schedule meetings, track project’s progress and brainstorm new ideas.

 You can also have design collaboration into [InVision Freehand](https://www.invisionapp.com/feature/freehand) tool.